owenthereal/blog/posts/go/_posts/2013-11-27-writing-build-tasks-in-go-with-gotask.markdown

 ###### Compiling Tasks

 `gotask` is able to compile defined tasks into an executable using `go build`.
 This is useful when you need to distribute your build executables.
-For the above `say-hello` task, you can compile it into a binary like:
+For the above `say-hello` task, you can compile it into a binary using `--compile` or `-c`:

 {% highlight text %}
 $ gotask -c